1Password/typeshare/README.md

 - Typescript
 - Go**

-If there is a language that you want Typescript to generate definitions for, you can either:
+If there is a language that you want Typeshare to generate definitions for, you can either:
 1. Open an issue in this repository requesting your language of choice.
 2. Implement support for that language and open a PR with your implementation.
 We would be eternally grateful! 🙏